-Students must have access to the internet and electronic submission will require access to a our classroom management system and Google Drive.
-Components of the assignments must be placed in the appropriate place (using the assigned instructions) in the course management system before the time established as the due date/time.
+Students must have access to the internet and electronic submission will require access to a shared folder service, such as Dropbox or Google Drive.
+The assignment must be placed in your shared folder before the time established as the due date/time.
 It must be named as described.
+You must not change your submitted file after this due date/time.
+Changing a submitted assignment after the designated due date/time is cheating and will be treated as such.